hsf-training/hsf-training-cpp-webpage/_episodes/03-arrays-and-vectors.md

 {: .language-cpp}

-Here we used the method `begin()` to get the start of the vector and you can see with the second insert that adding and subtracting values from this starting point work as you would expect (`begin()+3`, for example, is the 4th element position).
+Here we used the method `begin()` to get the start of the vector and you can see with the second `insert` that adding values from this starting point work as you would expect (`begin()+3`, for example, is the 4th element position).

 ~~~